clokep/relapse/docs/usage/administration/monthly_active_users.md

 calculating the MAU figure, any users with a recorded action in the last 30 days are considered part of the cohort.
 Days are measured as a rolling window from the current system time to 30 days ago.

-So for example, if Synapse were to calculate the active users on the 15th July at 13:25, it would include any activity from 15th June 13:25 onwards.
+So for example, if Relapse were to calculate the active users on the 15th July at 13:25, it would include any activity from 15th June 13:25 onwards.

 A user is **never** considered active if they are either:
  - Part of the trial day cohort (described below)